 The National Twist Drill & Tool Company Historic District contains ten historic (contributing) resources and one non-historic (noncontributing) resource.
+Ninety-percent of the resources contribute to the district.

 BOUNDARY DESCRIPTION

 The National Twist Drill & Tool Company Historic District consists of two adjoining parcels at the northeast corner of East Tienken and North Rochester roads, 70-15-02-300-004 (6875 N. Rochester Road) on the south and 70-15-02-300-015 (6841 N. Rochester Road) on the north.
 The parcels are described as follows: